 The interior of the temple is oval in shape, according to Professor Miguel Martínez del Cerro, the Roman church of San Jacomé del Corso was taken as a model for its construction.
 The roof is formed by a large dome with three concentric ellipses and the temple is surrounded by a triple balcony.
 The construction must have been expensive, since most of the marble used was brought from Genoa.

 On the main alter is an Immaculate Conception by Murillo, the great Sevillian artist who in 1682 fell to his death from a scaffolding while working on his Mystic Marriage of St. Catherine in the Chapel of Santa Catalina

 Since 1807 the Church annually hosts services to celebrate El día de la Inmaculada, and El día de San Juan.

-There is nothing of note inside the church.
 There is an adjoining museum which gives more information about the Cortes of Cádiz, and the radicals of 1812.